simaosanguinho/SIRS-Project/Report.md

 - \[SRB2: authorization\] The mechanic (when authenticated) can change any parameter of the car, for testing purposes.
 - \[SRB3: data authenticity\] The user can verify that the mechanic performed all the tests to the car.

 For this, it is also necessary to implement a maintenance mode on the car, which is set by the user.
-In this mode the car is set to the default configuration.
+In this mode the car is set to the default configuration and permits maintenance tasks from a mechanic.

 ### 1.3.
 Secure Documents